TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

     it in a safe place.

 The encryption key should be a random hexadecimal key of length 96.
-You can for example create it with openssl:
+You can for example create it with OpenSSL:

 ..  code-block:: bash